ankrutik/notes/vaults/ideas/Guitar Practice.md

 Tags: #routine #guitar/practice

+# General Guidelines
-Use metronome for all exercises
+- Use metronome for all exercises
+	- Use looper pedal with 1 bar of 4 muted string notes
+- Skip particular warmups or exercise if they feel redundant or impractical
+- Aim is to play music, so focus on reaching the improvisation part.

+# Routine
 1. Physical prep
 	1. [[John Petrucci's Rock Discipline# Stretches]]
 	2. [[John Petrucci's Rock Discipline# Massages]]